meteor/validated-method/README.md

 - [tunifight:loggedin-mixin](https://atmospherejs.com/tunifight/loggedin-mixin) : Simple mixin to check if the user is logged in before calling the `run` function.

+- [ziarno:restrict-mixin](https://atmospherejs.com/ziarno/restrict-mixin) : A mixin to used to throw errors if condition pass

+- [ziarno:provide-mixin](https://atmospherejs.com/ziarno/provide-mixin) : A mixin to add arguments to the run function

 ### Ideas

 - It could be nice to have a `SimpleSchemaMethod` which just lets you specify a `schema` option rather than having to pass a `validator` function into the `validate` option.
 This would enable the below.